Lakshay-G/split_upload_doc/README.md

 **1) Select the assignment file in the window that shows up**

+**2) Enter start value of questions eg. 13 9 1.
+It requires user to select the pages on which each question lies.
+So in the example above; my question 1 starts on 13th page of the cumulative assignment, question 2 starts on the 9th page and question 3 starts on the 1st page.
+I know its a weird way to do assignments but I figuered, people might do it like that.**

+**3) Enter end value of questions eg. 14 12 8.
+It requires user to select the pages on which each question ends.
+So in the example above; my question 1 ends on 14th page of the cumulative assignment, question 2 ends on the 12th page and question 3 ends on the 8st page.**

-**2) Copy and paste the link of the website in crowdmark where the assignment has to be uploaded**
+**4) Copy and paste the link of the website in crowdmark where the assignment has to be uploaded**

-**3) Enter y/Y if you want the program to even press the submit button for you**
+**5) Enter y/Y if you want the program to even press the submit button for you**

-**4) Enter y/Y if you eventually want to delete the individual question pdfs**
+**6) Enter y/Y if you eventually want to delete the individual question pdfs**

-##### Note: (2-4) are all done in the terminal window from where you run the program
+##### Note: (2-6) can all be done in 3 different ways.
+1st: the user can use `inputs.json` file in `resources` folder; 2nd: the user can use a GUI app built in the program; 3rd: the user can input values through terminal window.
+To change the different modes of input, the user can go in the main.py and change `input_method` to 1, 2 or 3 depending on the input method type they want.

 There are 4 steps currently to how this program runs:

 ## Step 1:

 The program separates the cumulative assignment into individual question pdfs.
-For this purpose, the program asks you pages on which the questions lie and pages on which the questions finish.
 The input for this case goes as follows:

 <img width="217" alt="image" src="https://user-images.githubusercontent.com/59942900/225540056-279d30ef-750d-49ff-8432-6fcc48fa59a1.png">

-The first input requires user to select the pages on which each question lies.
-So in the example above; my question 1 lies on 13th page of the cumulative assignment, question 2 lies on the 9th page and question 3 lies on the 1st page.
-I know its a weird way to do assignments but I figuered, people might do it like that.

-The second input requires user to select the pages on which each question ends.
-So in the example above; my question 1 ends on 14th page of the cumulative assignment, question 2 ends on the 12th page and question 3 ends on the 8st page.
+The inputs are provided above only, to create a seemless experience.
 In both inputs, each question value is separates by a space.
 So the first input looks like: `13 9 1` and the second input looks like `14 12 8`.
+The program automatically converts these strings to array of numbers.

 ## Step 2: